uchicago-library/ldr_metadatastorage/README.md

 ## Contract for available endpoints

 1. / = returns the endpoints available at the root of the API
-1. /units = returns a list of intellectual units (collections) in the ldr metadata storage
+1. /collections = returns a list of collections in the ldr metadata storage
-1. /units/[collection identifier/sub collection identifier/ sub-sub collection identifier] = returns a list of intellectual units that are part of a particular collection [sub-collection, etc.]
+1. /collections/[collection identifier/sub collection identifier/ sub-sub collection identifier] = returns a list of collections that are part of a particular collection [sub-collection, etc.]
-1. /unit/[collection identifier] = returns the endpoints available for a particular intellectual unit
+1. /collection/[collection identifier] = returns the endpoints available for a particular collection
-1. /unit/[intellectual unit identifier]/core = returns the core (metadata) describing a particular intellectual unit
+1. /collection/[collection identifier]/core = returns the core (metadata) describing a particular intellectual unit
-1. /unit/[intellectual unit identifier]/extensions = returns a list of extension identifiers that are available for a particular intellectual unit
+1. /collection/[collection identifier]/extensions = returns a list of extension identifiers that are available for a particular collection
-1. /unit/[intellectual unit identifier]/extensions/[extension identifier] = returns the extension metadata identified by the extension identifier that is available for a particular intellectual unit
+1. /collection/[collection identifier]/extensions/[extension identifier] = returns the extension metadata identified by the extension identifier that is available for a particular intellectual unit

 ## Contract for GET request responses from the ldr metadata storage